House of the Dragon: Changes from the novels

 In the novels, members of House Velaryon are generally described as having "silver-gold hair, pale skin, and violet eyes", similar to the Targaryens.
 However, Condal and Sapochnik wanted to introduce more racial diversity with its casting.
 Game of Thrones was criticized for lacking a diverse cast and including cultural stereotypes.
 As a result, House Velaryon are portrayed as black in the television series.
-According to Condal, Martin, while writing the novels, considered making the Velaryons a house of Black aristocrats who traveled to Westeros from the culturally diverse area of Valyria.
+According to Condal, Martin, while writing the novels, considered making the Velaryons a house of black aristocrats who traveled to Westeros from the culturally diverse area of Valyria.
 Despite initial fan criticism of the ethnicity change, publications and commentators stated it helped distinguish between the large number of characters between the two families.

 Fire & Blood is written in the style of a history book authored by an in-universe fictional historian studying the Targaryen dynasty and various civil conflicts.
 The novels of A Song of Ice and Fire, however, are more immersive, with each chapter written in a third-person limited perspective from the immediate point of view of a character.
 As a result, some accounts of events recorded in Fire & Blood are second-hand narrations that are potentially speculative or distorted, therefore making the narrator unreliable from the reader's perspective.
 In an effort to make the story more clear for viewers, the show writers decided to portray the book events in chronological order from a third-person perspective.

+Creative differences between Condal and Martin

+In 2025, showrunner Ryan Condal discussed creative tensions with author George R. R. Martin, citing disagreements over the adaptation of material from Martin's Fire & Blood.
+In an interview with Entertainment Weekly, Condal described their past collaboration as "mutually fruitful" but noted that differences had developed regarding the show's narrative direction.

+The reported friction followed a since-deleted blog post from Martin in September 2024, in which he criticized changes made by Condal and HBO to the source material.
+Condal stated that he became aware of the post secondhand and expressed disappointment over the situation.
+He defended creative choices made in the series, including the exclusion of the character Maelor Targaryen from season 2, citing production limitations and the interpretive nature of Fire & Blood, which presents events as historical accounts rather than definitive canon.

+Condal acknowledged the difficulty of adapting a complex, expansive narrative within the constraints of television production and expressed hope for a future reconciliation with Martin.